 In prior chapters, we covered who is lawfully coming to the United States: immigrants (Chapter 3) and nonimmigrants (Chapter 4).
 This chapter covers how noncitizens lawfully come to the United States.
-It explores the process by which noncitizens get a visa, if a visa is needed, (section 7.2 and 7.3) and enter the United States (section 7.4), noting the presidential power over admission (section 7.5).
-In addition, this chapter introduces "expedited removal," an administrative process that applies at the border to exclude noncitizens without proper documents and those engaged in misrepresentation (section 7.6).
-Finally, this chapter discusses an alternative to admission-adjustment of status-which allows noncitizens present in the United States to become LPRs without leaving the country (section 7.8).
+It explores the process by which noncitizens get a visa (section 7.2), if a visa is needed (section 7.3), and how they enter the United States (section 7.4), noting the presidential power over admission (section 7.5) and the "parole" alternative to admission (section 7.6).
+In addition, this chapter introduces "expedited removal," an administrative process that applies at the border to exclude noncitizens without proper documents and those engaged in misrepresentation (section 7.7).
+Finally, this chapter discusses an alternative to admission-adjustment of status-which allows noncitizens present in the United States to become LPRs without leaving the country (section 7.9).

 Before we delve into the admission process, it is a good time to remember that admission is a key dividing point in immigration law.
 As we already touched upon in Chapter 6, removal (the process of which will be discussed in Chapter 10) is the mechanism that the United States uses to expel noncitizens from this country whether those noncitizens have been lawfully admitted or not.
-But admission is what determines the grounds for removal: those not lawfully admitted are subject to INA § 212 (Chapter 6); those lawfully admitted are subject to the removal grounds outlined in INA § 237 (Chapter 8).
+But admission determines the criteria used to remove a noncitizen: those not lawfully admitted are subject to INA § 212 (Chapter 6); those lawfully admitted are subject to the different removal grounds outlined in INA § 237 (Chapter 8).